In this guide

 Private Internet Access (premium)

 In addition to native applications for Windows, Mac OS, Linux, iOS and Android, PIA will also work with any device which supports standard VPN protocols, so it can be setup on routers and other hardware even when no client application is available.
-Our brief guide here goes over the Windows setup procedure, but the support is comprehensive so you should have no problem getting it up and running on other systems.
+Our brief guide here goes over the Windows setup procedure, but the online support is comprehensive so you should have no problem getting it up and running on other systems.

 1. Download the PIA client software from https://www.privateinternetaccess.com/pages/client-support/ and run the installer.
 If you want to use PIA without the client software (like configuring a VPN on your router for example), see the ‘Other Guides’ section.